Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Consumer goods are promoted and sold primarily through distributors based in Dhaka to a price-sensitive market with a growing appetite for higher-priced branded goods.
 Suppliers of capital goods, agricultural products, and raw materials for readymade garments (RMG) and other export industries frequently sell their products through local agents experienced in working with government and industrial buyers.
 U.S. firms may also consider promoting their products and services through the annual U.S. Trade Show, usually held in the first quarter of the calendar year in Dhaka, and co-sponsored by the U.S. Embassy and the American Chamber of Commerce in Bangladesh.
 For more information, please visit the American Chamber of Commerce in Bangladesh website.

-The Export Promotion Bureau (http://www.epb.gov.bd/)is the local authority arranging trade fairs both in country and outside of Bangladesh.
+The Export Promotion Bureau at Export Promotion Bureau-Government of the People’s Republic of Bangladesh (epb.gov.bd)is the local authority arranging trade fairs both in country and outside of Bangladesh.

 Bangladesh has a small but growing advertising and market research industry.
 Product and trade advertisements are the most commonly used sales promotion vehicles in Bangladesh and are carried through the full range of advertising media, including newspapers, magazines, radio, television, billboards, and exhibitions.
 Television is widely accessible in urban and rural areas, with print media and radio targeting a more limited audience.